Q: Do I have to sign a contract?

 A: No. Barrie Ryusei Karate is a not-for-profit karate club, so we try to keep prices low.
 You don’t have to sign a contract, as you do in many professional clubs, which often commit you to a year of high fees, with penalties if you try to cancel early.
 Here, you can start and stop lessons whenever you feel like.

 Q: Besides the membership and annual fees you spell out, what other costs are involved?

 A: If you want a karate uniform, you can either buy your own or we can pick you up one.
-While costs of uniforms vary, a child should be able to get one for $30 to $40.
-Students should also buy their own mouth guards, for a few dollars, and have the option of buying sparring gloves ($20-$25; the club has some of its own, which students can use).
+While costs of uniforms vary, a child should be able to get one for about $60.
+Students should also buy their own mouth guards, for a few dollars, and have the option of buying sparring gloves (the club has some of its own, which students can use).
 If students attend special clinics or participate in tournaments, some reasonable costs will be charged.
 But these activities are optional.
-To test for a belt and certificate costs $25.
+To test for a colored belt and certificate costs $25.
 Barrie Ryusei Karate holds two gradings per year.

 Q: Can I take lessons with my child?